Vinayak-DA/Retail-Sales-Analysis-SQL-1/README.md

 2️⃣ Key Business Questions Answered

-Question

-SQL Query Summary

-Retrieve all sales made on a specific date

-WHERE sale_date = '2022-11-05'

-Find all transactions where category is 'Clothing' & quantity > 4 (Nov 2022)

-WHERE category = 'Clothing' AND quantity >= 4

-Calculate total sales for each category

-SUM(total_sale) GROUP BY category
+-- Q.1 Write a SQL query to retrieve all columns for sales made on '2022-11-05' -- Q.2 Write a SQL query to retrieve all transactions where the category is 'Clothing' and the quantity sold is more than 10 in the month of Nov-2022
+-- Q.3 Write a SQL query to calculate each category's total sales (total_sale).

-Find the average age of customers buying 'Beauty' products
+-- Q.4 Write a SQL query to find the average age of customers who purchased items from the 'Beauty' category.

-AVG(age) WHERE category = 'Beauty'

-Identify transactions with total sales above 1000

-WHERE total_sale > 1000
+-- Q.5 Write a SQL query to find all transactions where the total_sale exceeds 1000.

-Count total transactions by gender in each category
+-- Q.6 Write a SQL query to find the total number of transactions (transaction_id) made by each gender in each category.

-COUNT(*) GROUP BY category, gender

-Find the best-selling month each year based on average sales

-RANK() OVER(PARTITION BY year ORDER BY AVG(total_sale) DESC)

-Identify the top 5 customers based on highest total sales

-SUM(total_sale) GROUP BY customer_id ORDER BY total_sale DESC LIMIT 5

-Find unique customers per category

-COUNT(DISTINCT customer_id) GROUP BY category

-Categorize transactions into shifts (Morning, Afternoon, Evening)

-CASE WHEN sale_time < 12 THEN 'Morning' ...
+-- Q.7 Write a SQL query to calculate the average sale for each month.
+Find out best selling month in each year -- Q.8 Write a SQL query to find the top 5 customers based on the highest total sales -- Q.9 Write a SQL query to find the number of unique customers who purchased items from each category.
+-- Q.10 Write a SQL query to create each shift and number of orders (Example Morning <=12, Afternoon Between 12 & 17, Evening >17)

 📊 Insights Gained